 My illustrator, Wes Lowe, has come through once again, and he’s created his best cover illustration to date.

-The Scandal is a romance novel set in Hollywood.
+The Scandal is a contemporary romance novel set in Hollywood.
 Soap opera star Lauren McAllen has recently left the role that made her famous and landed a supporting role in a major motion picture.
 But before the camera rolls, her dream of stardom shatters.
 The studio head is soon accused of wrongdoing, and she’s unwittingly caught up in a major scandal that rocks Hollywood.

 I’m doing a minor edit on an earlier novel, The Deception, while I wait for my editor to finish up my latest novel, The Letter.
 The two stories are similar.
 Those who have read The Deception will, no doubt, enjoy The Letter, and vice versa.
 I wrote The Deception in 2012.
 It was my second novel, and I’ve improved in my craft since then, so I wanted to do some fine tuning.